 From $29.63

-The Conference pear tree is a popular variety due to its delicious fruit which have a yellow skin with a pink blush.
-These ripen in autumn and are held amidst the fresh, green foliage which develops yellow tones in autumn before falling.
+Pear Taylors Gold is a popular variety of pear due to its impressively flavoured fruit which ripen in autumn.
+The fruit have a golden skin with a finely textured flesh that is juicy and sweet.
+These are held amidst the fresh, green foliage which develops yellow tones in autumn before falling.
 It typically grows to 4 m tall and 3.5 m wide but can be trimmed as necessary.
-Pear Conference is commonly grown for fruit production, included into a mixed planting, or grown as a specimen.
+Taylor’s Gold is commonly grown for fruit production, included into a mixed planting, or grown as a specimen.

 From $343.89